 “The heart of man plans his way, but the Lord establishes his steps" (Proverbs 16:9).
 As Jesus’ earthly father discovered, this is just another way of saying that when your plans are detoured and redirected, you find out who’s really charting the course.

 Nazareth.
 It felt good to Joseph to be back home.
 The same old market and the same old merchants.
-The same old neighbors with the same old complaints.
-The same old synagogue and the…Continue Reading
+The same old neighbors with…Continue Reading

 The Joseph Trilogy (Part 2)

 A Stable of Desperation